Why should I attend Homegrown Lacrosse Summer Camp?

 Keeping our campers safe is of the utmost importance to Homegrown Lacrosse.
-Each camper stays in a specified dorm room which is under supervision 24 hours a day.
-More specifically, we have multiple staff members who are assigned to each floor and are responsible to oversee and monitor the campers at all times.
-We also have a certified EMT on campus 24-hours a day.
+Each camper stays in a specified dorm room which is under staff supervision 24/7.
+More specifically, we have multiple staff members who are assigned to each floor and are responsible to oversee and monitor the campers.
+We also have a certified EMT on campus throughout the day and on-call at night.

 What happens in case of an injury/emergency?

-Homegrown Lacrosse will provide a certified EMT 24 hours a day.
-Certified EMTs will provide campers assessments and treatments for injuries, illnesses, etc. If at any time during the duration of camp, a camper feels injured or ill, they are to immediately report it to a staff member and they will direct the concern to the EMT.
+Homegrown Lacrosse will provide a certified EMT on campus throughout the day and on-call at night.
+Certified EMTs will provide campers assessments and treatments for injuries, illnesses, etc. If at any time during the duration of camp, a camper feels injured or ill, they are to immediately report to a staff member and they will direct the concern to the EMT.

-If treatment goes beyond our staff member’s abilities the appropriate person(s) will be contacted.
-The University of St. Thomas has 24-hour security guards and on-campus Public Safety attendants.
-For any other medical issues, Regions Hospital and United Hospitals are located approximately 10 minutes from the UST St. Paul campus.
+If treatment goes beyond our staff member's abilities the appropriate person(s) will be contacted.
+The University of St. Thomas has 24-hour security guards and on campus public safety attendants.
+For any other medical issues, Regions Hospital and United Hospitals are located approximately 10 minutes from the UST campus.

 Will my camper have fun at camp?

 We certainly hope so!
 Our camps are designed with the primary goal of being fun.
 At the end of each Summer Camp, we send surveys out to campers asking them to reflect on their experience.
-We took that information and created a blog “Top Ten Reasons We Love Summer Camp.”
-Check it out to see what past campers said was their favorite parts of camp.
+Those surveys inspired our blog "Top Ten Reasons We Love Summer Camp".
+Check it out to see what past campers said were their favorite parts of camp.

-Can my camper bring / should my camper bring his cell phone?
+Can my camper bring / should my camper bring their cell phone?

-Short answer: No, they should not.
-Long answer: We encourage campers to “unplug” while at camp and focus on the experience.
-You can always call the camp director for updates and if your camper ever needs anything, we are more than happy to provide them with a phone.
+We encourage campers not bring their phones to 'unplug' while at camp and focus on the experience.
+You can always call the camp director for updates and if your camper ever needs anything, we are more than happy to provide them with a phone to make a call.

-My camper has special dietary restrictions - will this be accommodated?
+My camper has special dietary restrictions - can this be accommodated?

-My child is brand new - is this camp “okay” for them to attend?
+My child is brand new to lacrosse - is this camp 'okay' for them to attend?

-Every lacrosse player ever has had a “first day” of lacrosse.
+Every lacrosse player ever has had a 'first day' of lacrosse.
 You have to start somewhere, right?
 Our camp is a great and welcoming place to start.
-Our camp staff and councilors are great at creating a welcoming environment to make sure every camper is challenged individually at their personal skill level.
+Our camp staff and counselors are great at creating a welcoming environment to make sure every camper is challenged individually at their personal skill level.